-While there may not be a cure for dry skin and old age, any type of dry skin needs a thorough skin care routine in order to improve appearance and feel.
+While there may not be a cure for dry skin and old age, any type of dry skin needs a thorough skincare routine in order to improve appearance and feel.
 Dry skin may react much more sensitively to soap and alkaline solutions like those found in many cleaning agents.
 Therefore cleansing should be carried out with a product that is gentle and doesn’t strip the skin of any moisture.
 Look for formulas that are free of fragrances and colours such as the Eucerin DermatoCLEAN range.

 Urea is one of the natural moisturising factors, NMF, which is naturally manufactured in the body.
 This makes it ideal for treating dryness.
 Urea is a key ingredient across all products of the Eucerin Urea range.

 Also naturally occurring in skin, Hyaluronic Acid has high water binding capacities.
 It improves skin regeneration and enhances the diffusion of nutrients.
 It is the effectiveness of Hyaluronic Acid on both dry skin and wrinkles that makes it particularly useful against age-induced dryness.